garbados/dathttpd/README.md

 - `start [options]`: An alias of the default command.
 Starts the server.
 It has some options specific to it:
     - `-P, --peer`: If set, DatBoi will peer the user's `sites` config as an archive that others can use as a sitelist.
     - `-U, --no-upload`: If set, DatBoi will not upload data to peers.
 It will only perform downloads.
+- `list`: Lists all sites DatBoi knows about whether via the local sitelist or remote ones.
 - `site add <domain> <url>`: Add a site that resolves the given domain to the Dat archive behind the given URL.
 - `site remove <domain>`: Remove a site and its hostfile entry.
 If no other site references its archive, it will be removed too.
 - `sitelist add <url>`: Add a sitelist and all of its site entries.